churchtools/extension-boilerplate/docs/getting-started.md

 **Solutions**:
 1. Enable CORS in ChurchTools admin settings
 2. Add `http://localhost:5173` to allowed origins
-3. Restart ChurchTools (may be needed)
-4. For Safari: use HTTPS dev server or proxy (see main README)
+3. For Safari: use HTTPS dev server or proxy (see main README)

 ### Extension Not Hot-Reloading